-Meetings - In 2019 there were 8 monthly board meetings as well as a three day strategic planning session and an Annual General Meeting.
+Meetings - In 2020 there were 14 board meetings as well as a two day strategic planning session and an Annual General Meeting.
 In-camera meetings are scheduled with every Board or Committee meeting.

 Ethical Conduct - In its oversight, the Board strives to ensure that the Credit Union maintains a high standard of ethical, moral and legal conduct in all business practices.
 The Board has approved a Code of Conduct and Conflict of Interest policy for directors and officers outlining the expected behaviours.
 Annually, each director and officer must sign a code of conduct and conflict of interest declaration.